aaronland/go-picturebook/README.md

     	A custom width to use as the size of your picturebook.
 Units are currently defined in inches.
 This flag overrides the -size flag when used in combination with the -width flag.
   -include value
     	A valid regular expression to use for testing whether a file should be included in your picturebook.
 DEPRECATED: Please use -filter regexp://include/?pattern={REGULAR_EXPRESSION} flag instead.
-  -ocra-font
+  -margin-bottom float
+    	The margin around the bottom of each page. (default 1) -margin-left float
+    	The margin around the left-hand side of each page. (default 1) -margin-right float
+    	The margin around the right-hand side of each page. (default 1) -margin-top float
+    	The margin around the top of each page. (default 1) -ocra-font
     	Use an OCR-compatible font for captions.
   -odd-only
     	Only include images on odd-numbered pages.
   -orientation string
     	The orientation of your picturebook.
 Valid orientations are: 'P' and 'L' for portrait and landscape mode respectively. (default "P")
   -pre-process value